nimh-dsst/dataSci_job_ad_2024/README.md

 - Email your CV to DATASCI-JOBSEARCH@mail.nih.gov
 - Use the body of the email as your cover letter
+- Applications will be accepted through Friday, October 11, 2024

 We especially encourage applications from members of underrepresented groups in the data science and biomedical research community.
 Other inquiries are also welcome.